allanmanno/Calculator/README.md

 Simply open the `index.html` file in a web browser to launch the calculator application.

 Feel free to use and customize this calculator for your needs.
-If you have any suggestions or find any issues, please let us know.
+If you have any suggestions or find any issues, please let me know.

 Happy calculating!